rq-Chen/rq-Chen.github.io/Homepage.md

 ## Highlights

+- I simulated an auditory sequential working memory experiment with recurrent neural networks and explored the neural representation of frequency and sequential position in the network, result being consistent with previous finding on humans. ([Details](microstate-research/index.html))
 - I explored the simulation and detection of cortical traveling waves during summer 2020 with the guidance of Prof. [Sven Bestmann](http://www.bestmannlab.com/).
 I implemented different methods on my synthetic dataset and evaluated their performance under different SNRs. ([Details](/traveling-wave/))
 - I conducted EEG functional connectivity microstate analysis on an open dataset.
 I illustrated the consistency between functional-connectivity-based and voltage-distribution-based microstates and found a microstate biomarker of the activity of the Default Mode Network. ([Details](microstate-research/index.html))
 - I designed an auditory working memory experiment and demonstrated the ERP amplitude modulation of left centroparietal area over different kinds of mental manipulations of the memory contents.
 Working on the time-frequency and decoding analysis currently. ([Details](undergraduate-research/index.html))